How-To

 Clicking through empty areas

-In the previous versions, if you had a group of separated layers overlapping another layer, you had to do it through the layer tree to select this lower layer.
+In previous versions, if a group of separated layers overlapped another layer, you had to do it through the layer tree to select this lower layer.
 Or you had to move the group aside, edit the layer as needed, and then set the group back to its place.

 Now, to select the required layer, you can simply click through the empty areas.